 Of course Legoland offers many opportunities to haemorrhage money aside from the tickets, with the chance to buy food, drink, ice cream, photos from various rides, driving licences, entry to extra attractions and assorted side shows plus the ever-present gift shops.

-Here’s what we discovered about how to survive the world of everything is awesome*, without breaking the bank.
+Here’s what we discovered about how to visit Legoland on a budget, and survive the world of everything is awesome*, without breaking the bank.

 *Lego Movie reference.
 Further evidence that my children have been brainwashing me in all things Lego.